trilogy-group/brackets/devspaces/README.md

                 devspaces bind Brackets

     * Wait to get all files synced.
-To see if the sync is finished, open a browser and access http://localhost:49152/.
-You will see a page like the one below.
-If the sync is finished, you will see the **Up to date** green message next to the **Remote Device** block.
-    * When you get the sync up to date, everything that is changed, deleted or created inside the local folder or in the `/data` folder inside the container will be synced.
+When you get the sync up to date, everything that is changed, deleted or created inside the local folder or in the `/data` folder inside the container will be synced.
 The sync is bidirectional.
     * **Note:** If you want to stop the bind, just move to the bonded folder and run the command:

                 devspaces unbind Brackets